dorianmeric/docs-to-ai/QUICKSTART.md

 Once configured, you can ask Claude questions like:

+### General Queries
 - "What documents do you have access to?"
+- "What topics are available?"
+- "Give me statistics about the document collection"

+### Search Queries
-- "Search for information about machine learning"
+- "Search for information about neural networks"
-- "Find mentions of Python programming"
+- "Find mentions of data visualization"
-- "What does the document say about data privacy?"
+- "What do the documents say about Python decorators?"

+### Topic-Specific Queries
+- "Search for machine learning concepts in the Machine_Learning topic"
+- "Show me all Python_Programming documents"
+- "Find information about statistics in the Data_Science topic"

+### Advanced Queries
+- "Compare what different topics say about optimization"
+- "Find all documents that mention both Python and data science"
+- "Summarize the key concepts from the Machine_Learning documents"

-Claude will use the MCP tools to search your PDF documents and provide relevant answers!
+Claude will use the MCP tools to:
+1. Search through your organized documents
+2. Filter by topic when needed
+3. Return relevant information with source citations

 ## Troubleshooting